 Typical problems with barometric devices:

 The elevation profile looks like it is drifting over time.
 This can happen with barometric altimeters as the weather changes (eg. the atmospheric pressure rises or drops, causing the altimeter to measure as though it is at a lower or higher altitude).

 Other Known Issues and Problematic Terrain:

 The activity has areas where the elevation is zero or is very linear.
 This can happen when crossing bridges or through areas that don’t we don’t have coverage for.
 Coast lines can be particularly problematic.
 We attempt to fill in the data by interpolating data; the interpolation depends on where the missing data begins and ends.

 The elevation profile has climbs, but the elevation gain is very small.
 We smooth the data before calculating gain and depending on the resulting data, elevation changes may not be enough to pass a threshold that we use for determining whether or not you have gained elevation.

 The elevation profile has climbs, but the elevation gain is very large.
 This often happens with activities recorded in mountainous areas outside of the US.
 The resolution of the data sets can be coarse and the profile may be bumpier than it should be even with interpolation and smoothing.
+Sometimes they are so coarse it's like trying to find a smooth elevation profile over a lego block model of your area.
 These bumps may pass the threshold in gain calculations and the total gain from the bumps may add up to more than the gain that was perceived on the ride.